pip-services/pip-services-docs/content/en/golang/memcached/_index.md

 no_list: true
 weight: 500
 description: >
-    Memcached components for Pip.Services in Golang.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains components for connecting and working with Memcached.
+  This module contains the following components: MemcachedLock and MemcachedCache for working with locks and cache on the Memcached server.
 ---

 ### Modules